-With an incredible central Florida location, Orlando is well-suited to help visitors exploring both Florida coasts, the Everglades, and more on day trips from Orlando.
+With its incredible Central Florida location, Orlando is well-suited to help visitors exploring both Florida coasts, the Everglades, and more on day trips from Orlando.

 Now, as an Orlando native, I can tell you that any article suggesting day trips like Miami have never been to Orlando.

-It can be a four hour drive at good times, and is definitely not a day trip.
+It can be a four hour drive (on a good day), and is definitely not what I consider a “day trip”.

 These are actual day trips from Orlando, where you can enjoy your day in the destination and come back at night at a reasonable hour.

-These Orlando day trips range from beaches to historic forts to wildlife reserves to theme parks like LEGOLand, so whatever you’re in the mood for, hop in the car and let’s go!
+These Orlando day trips range from beaches, to historic forts, to wildlife reserves, to theme parks (hello, LEGOLAND®!), so whatever you’re in the mood for, hop in the car and let’s go!

 1. Daytona Beach